 Dentures can be made of one of two materials — acrylic, or metal alloy.
-Acrylic dentures are the pink-coloured, classic style you see mostly.
+Acrylic dentures are the pink-colored, classic style you see mostly.
 Metal allow uses chrome-cobalt as the base instead, sometimes with a layer of acrylic on top to provide the right appearance.

 Pros of Metal Alloy Dentures